roberthodgen/roberthodgen-com/content/experience/north-florida-financial-corporation.md

 - Jobs
 ---

-Ran IT support, network infrastrcture, and security for 200 users across 20 offices.
+Ran IT support, network infrastructure, and security for 200 users across 20 offices.

 <!--more-->